OppOops/HW3/README.md

-1. Will use modified dhrystone to run benchmark
+1. I use modified dhrystone to run benchmark.

+2. "make run" to compile and execute dhrystone on simple_dvm.